NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ### 2. Scientifically-Grounded Realism

 The goal is to generate worlds with believable and emergent characteristics.
-Climate is an emergent property of the terrain, with temperature affected by altitude (adiabatic lapse rate) and humidity driven by a pre-calculated **distance-to-water map**.
+Climate is an emergent property of the terrain, with temperature affected by altitude (adiabatic lapse rate) and humidity driven by **prevailing winds**, **rain shadows**, and distance from water.
+This creates realistic biomes, from lush jungles to arid deserts, that are a direct consequence of the underlying physics.

 ### 3. Rapid, Interactive Design

 The project is more than just a generator; it's a design tool.
-The **Live Edit Mode** provides a real-time, full-world preview that updates instantly as you adjust parameters via a UI, allowing for fast iteration and creative exploration.
+The **Live Edit Mode** provides a real-time, full-world preview that updates instantly as you adjust parameters, allowing for fast iteration.
+A new **real-time data tooltip** provides direct quantitative feedback on the climate at any point on the map.

 ### 4. Efficiency and Performance